Kara-Khanid invasion of Khorasan: Battle of Balkh

 Ilak Khan with an ambition to conquer Khorasan made another attempt in 1008 AD.
-Qadir Khan, ruler of Kashgar (Khotan), joined Ilak Khan with a army of 50,000 soldiers crossing the Oxus.
+Qadir Khan, ruler of Kashgar (Khotan), joined Ilak Khan with an army of 50,000 soldiers crossing the Oxus.
 The Sultan encamped on the plain of Katar, approximately 12 miles from Balkh.
-Mahmud organized his army with Altuntash on the right wing, Arslan Jadhib on the left, and Abu'l Muzaffar Nasr, Abu'l-Nasr Farighuni, (ruler of Juzjanan), and Abū 'Abdu'llah Muhammad at-Tā'ī in the center.
+Mahmud organized his army with Altuntash on the right wing, Arslan Jadhib on the left, and Abu'l Muzaffar Nasr, Abu'l-Nasr Farighuni, (ruler of Juzjanan), and Abu 'Abdu'llah Muhammad at-Ta'i in the center.
 The centre was supported by a front line of 500 elephants.
 Ilak Khan positioned Qadir Khan on his right wing, Chaghartigin on the left, and led the center himself.

 On 5 January 1008, both armies engaged in battle.
 Ilak Khan with 500 soldiers charges at the centre ranks of Ghaznavid army, breaking the lines.
 At the critical moment Sultan Mahmud rallied his troops by climbing a hillock, started to pray, which lifted the moral of the Ghaznavid army.
-The Sultan’s elephants caused havoc.
-Ilak Khan’s army, panic-stricken, fled, with many captured or drowned attempting to cross the Oxus river.
+The Sultan's elephants caused havoc.
+Ilak Khan's army, panic-stricken, fled, with many captured or drowned attempting to cross the Oxus River.
 Immense booty fell to the Ghaznavids.

 Aftermath

-Ilak Khan died in 1012-13 succeeding his brother Ahmed Tughan Khan who maintained friendly relation with Mahmud of Ghazni.
-Ahmed died in 1017-18.
+Ilak Khan died in 1012–13 succeeding his brother Ahmed Tughan Khan who maintained friendly relation with Mahmud of Ghazni.
+Ahmed died in 1017–18.
 His kingdom was passed to his brother Arslan Khan who gave one of his daughters in marriage to Masud.